theevo/CategorySwiper/Discovery-tree.md

 - 👟 First run
     - 👉 create StatesView[^13]
         - inform StatesView when SwipeableCardsView swiping complete
+            - call updateTopCardSwipeDirection from CategoriesSelectorView
-            - create tests for isDoneSwiping
+            - ✅ create tests for isDoneSwiping
-                - test given transactions not empty, when all cards swiped, swipedCards has correct directions
+                - ✅ test given transactions not empty, when all cards swiped, swipedCards has correct directions[^24]
                 - ✅ investigate replacing protocol func with closure property[^23]
                 - ✅ test given transactions not empty, when all cards swiped, then doneSwiping is true[^22]
                 - ✅ test when transactions empty, then isDoneSwiping is false